Free Kitchen Hacks eBook

 Adding pasta to boiling water to cook to al dente

 You’ll also season them at this point with salt and pepper.
-This process is key to getting a thick and creamy pasta bake.

 You can opt to add extra veggies.
 I often add squash or spinach to this dish.
 It’s a great opportunity to clean out your fridge and use up those extra veggies before they go bad!

-This means cooking it off is key.
-Once your mushrooms and onions are cooked, add the marinara and stir.
+We also want to reduce any excess liquid in your jarred or canned sauce.
+Add the marinara to the pan with the vegetables and stir.
 Make sure to reduce your heat and stir frequently to avoid splatter.

 While you may feel inclined to add your minced garlic when you add your onions and mushrooms, resist the urge and add it last with the shredded Italian blend cheese and cream cheese.